District line: Services

 This gives a service of 18 trains per hour (a train every 3–4 minutes) between Earl's Court and Tower Hill.
-Together with the Circle line, there are 24 trains per hour (a train every 2.5 minutes) between Gloucester Road and Tower Hill.
+Together with the Circle line, there are 24 trains per hour (a train every 2.5 minutes) between Gloucester Road and Tower Hill, and together with the Hammersmith & City line, there are 21 trains per hour between Aldgate East and Barking.
+As of 2026, the short branch to Kensington (Olympia) is only served by three trains per hour at weekends and on weekdays during major events.

 208 million passenger journeys were made on the District line in 2011/12.

 There are additional trains during peak hours.
 The central section from Earl's Court to Aldgate East is in Zone 1 and to the west Ealing Broadway and Wimbledon are in Zone 3 and Richmond in Zone 4.
 To the east the line runs to Upminster in Zone 6.